Discretized normal approximation by Stein's method: Introduction and the main result

-In this paper, we adopt a different approach to deriving bounds on the total variation distance to the discretized normal distribution for general integer valued random variables by Stein's method.
+Using Stein's method, Chen and Leong \cite{ChLe10} (see also Theorem~7.4 of \cite{ChGoSh11}) proved a bound on $d_{\mathrm{TV}}(\mathcal{L}(S), N^d(\mu,\sigma^2))$ for sums of independent integer valued random variables.
 Stein's method was introduced by Stein \cite{St72}, and has become an important approach in proving distributional approximations because of its power in handling dependence within random variables.
-We refer to \cite{BaCh05} for an introduction of Stein's method.
-Recently, Chen and R\"ollin \cite{ChRo10} introduced a general framework, Stein coupling, under which normal approximation results can be proved.
+We refer to \cite{BaCh05} for an introduction to Stein's method.

+Chen and Leong \cite{ChLe10} used the zero-bias coupling approach in Stein's method to obtain their result.
+In this paper, we develop a different approach in Stein's method for discretized normal approximation.
+Our approach not only recovers the result of Chen and Leong \cite{ChLe10}, but also works for general integer valued random variables.
+We work under the framework of Stein coupling, a concept introduced by Chen and R\"ollin \cite{ChRo10} under which normal approximation results can be proved. \begin{deff} Let $S$ be a random variable with mean $\mu$.
+We say a triple of square-integrable random variables $(S,S',G)$ is a Stein coupling if

-\begin{deff} Let $S$ be a random variable with mean $\mu$.
-We say a triple of square-integrable random variables $(S,S',G)$ is a Stein coupling if \ben{ \E \{G f(S')-G f(S)\} =\E (S-\mu) f(S) } for all $f$ such that the above expectations exist. \end{deff} The above definition is adapted from \cite{ChRo10} and includes many of the coupling structures employed in Stein's method such as local dependence, exchangeable pairs, and size biasing.
+for all $f$ such that the above expectations exist. \end{deff} The above definition is adapted from \cite{ChRo10} and includes many of the coupling structures employed in Stein's method such as local dependence, exchangeable pairs, and size biasing.
+These coupling structures are discussed in Section~\ref{sec2}.
+Under the framework of Stein coupling, we obtain the following theorem. \begin{theorem} Let $S$ be an integer valued random variable with mean $\mu$ and finite variance $\sigma^2$.
+Suppose we can construct a Stein coupling $(S,S',G)$.
+Then, with $D=S'-S$,